flowtoolz/flowtoolz.github.io/_posts/2018-07-13-how-a-minimalistic-productivity-app-changed-my-life.md

 ### 2.3.
 An Immersive User Interface

-I chose the scope of my focus by navigating the item hierarchy.
+I choose the scope of my focus by navigating the item hierarchy.
 No matter on what level I am, I always edit the center list, while context is to the left and details are to the right:
 <img src="/blog-images/software-development/flowlist/clean_interface.png" style="margin-bottom:-20px;max-width:638px">
 There's nothing else that could distract.
 The interface is super clean.
 No menus, buttons, bars, alerts, popups or such clutter.